 - Document goals to increase ethnic and racial diversity among the exhibit project team.
-Research the regional ethnic groups and racial minorities in your community and set goals to match the % of each group in the design team. - Talk with museum leadership about establishing goals to match regional ethnic and racial diversity on the

-Hire minority-owned businesses and design/fabrication partners.
+Set goals to reflect regional communities. - Set goals to match regional ethnic and racial diversity on the museum board and in leadership. - Hire minority-owned businesses and design/ fabrication partners.